Suns vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Suns Insights & Trends

-- The Suns are 3-7 against the spread and 5-5 overall in their last 10 contests.
+- The Suns have a 4-6 record against the spread while finishing 5-5 overall over their past 10 contests.

-- The Suns have hit the over in seven of their past 10 games.
+- The Suns have gone over the total in seven of their last 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.